-India: Female troops take on UN peacekeeping missions | DW | 07.03.2022
+India: female troops take on UN peacekeeping missions | DW | 07.03.2022

 Meanwhile around 34% of personnel in peacekeeping missions were women.

 "They are trained and sensitized.
 They are aware of the trauma that women and children have undergone.
-They can relate to them and because they are better communicators compared to their male counterpart, they can go deep into the societies, communities and make contact with victims," she said.
+They can relate to them and because they are better communicators compared to their male counterparts, they can go deep into the societies, communities and make contact with victims," she says.

 Inspector Prasad, who also went to Liberia in 2015, said that during her mission, the women peacekeepers motivated Liberian women to go to work without fear and participate in public life.
 They also encouraged children to go to school.